IMG_1043

 A: No, a single session or two wont “fix” everything.
 Lasting change usually unfolds over several weeks or months.
 Each session builds skills, insight, and resilience—a process that deepens with consistent engagement.

 A: Skilled therapists excel at building rapport and trust through empathy, active listening, and validation.
-Many adolescents find it easier to share difficult feelings in a neutral, confidential setting.
+Many young males find it easier to share difficult feelings in a neutral, confidential setting.

 A: Not necessarily.
 While some adolescents benefit from combined treatment, many improve significantly through psychotherapy alone.
 Medication is introduced only when clinically indicated.

 A: Therapists balance confidentiality with parental involvement, sharing only clinically necessary information.
-This protects your adolescent’s privacy while ensuring important safety or progress updates are communicated.
+This protects your young males privacy while ensuring important safety or progress updates are communicated.

 Scroll to Top